David-Jacks/simple_shell/README.md

-# Simple Shell Project
+# simple_shellBuilding a simple shell

-ALX Simple Shell project
+A project from Alx_Se